Columbia University

 Our Work

-We drive impact on critical global challenges through a dynamic program of initiatives—from Policy Reports to signature speaker series.
+We drive impact on critical global challenges through a dynamic program of initiatives—from publications to signature speaker series.

 The Institute of Global Politics (IGP) convenes leading scholars and practitioners to foster civil discourse and create evidence-based policy strategies for real-world impact.
 We are also committed to training the next generation of leaders, providing opportunities for Columbia students to build the skills needed to address complex policy challenges.